 In fact, it’ll probably be one of the easiest things you’ve ever done in your life, and best of all, it’s completely free.

-Of course, you’ll want to know more about what autogenic training is before trying it.
+You can make it one of your new personal goals to regularly practice autogenic training.
+Of course, you’ll want to know more about it is before trying it.
 Here’s what you need to know.

 What Is The Basis of Autogenic Training?

-The basis of autogenic training is that you communicate a set of lines to your body that it becomes trained to respond to and relax you.
+The basis of the technique is that you communicate a set of lines to your body that it becomes trained to respond to and relax you.
 Think of it as a magical phrase such as abracadabra or hocus pocus, except that it can work.

 Who Developed Autogenic Training?

 He first came up with the technique in the 1920s after much research and experimentation on himself.
-He would later release his idea in a book titled “Autogenic Training” in 1932.
-It’s his most well-known contribution to science.
+He would later release his idea in a book in 1932.
+It's his most well-known contribution to science.